suryakmurthy/UAM_shared_scheduling/README.md

 # Acknowledgements:

-This project builds on the setting proposed by Brittain et. al.: https://arxiv.org/pdf/2003.08353
+This project builds on the code base created by Brittain et. al.: https://arxiv.org/pdf/2003.08353